The Woodward-Zambia Connection

 Terranova is the first school in Zambia to offer an artisan school which provides vocational training in carpentry, welding, plumbing, electrical, and masonry to students who cannot afford to attend university or prefer to work in those fields, giving them the skills to obtain well-paying jobs.

-Every summer, the Academy sends a contingent of faculty, staff, and students to Terranova to help teach classes at the school, administer vision exams in the medical clinic, and provide technology support and improvements for the school while learning about the economy of sub Saharan Africa and getting to know the students at our Zambian sister school.
+Every summer, Woodward Academy sends a contingent of faculty, staff, and students to Terranova to help teach classes at the school, administer vision exams in the medical clinic, and provide technology support and improvements for the school while learning about the economy of sub Saharan Africa and getting to know the students at our Zambian sister school.

 Check out a video tour of part of the Terranova campus.